Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning

 Several limitations in our research deserves further investigation.
 For noncooperative formation, we considered an independently designed ACC controller as a particular example, and then provided some theoretical analysis for its role in mixed traffic, \eg, stability and submodularity.
 It will be interesting to consider re-designed ACC controllers in different formations.
 For cooperative formation, we assumed a centralized control framework that requires access to global traffic states.
 Hence, V2V/V2I is required for all involved vehicles.
 Technologies, such as edge/cloud computing, are essential to implement and maintain various formations our current cooperative control.
 How to incorporate these technologies efficiently deserves further investigations.
 It is of great interest to utilize limited traffic information for designing distributed control from either a microscopic perspective~\cite{wang2020controllability,zheng2015stability} or a macroscopic perspective~\cite{abadi2014traffic,treiber2013traffic}.

-Our theoretical approach and extensive numerical studies have revealed the huge potential of other possible formations of AVs in mixed traffic, beyond the prevailing platoon formation.
-These results suggest that it might not be necessary to perform maneuvers to organize surrounding AVs into a platoon.
-Instead, the mixed traffic system can be more resilient to external disturbances by maintaining the natural formation (\eg, random formation) of AVs and applying cooperative control strategies (\eg, the redesigned optimal controller in Section~\ref{Sec:Re-designed}).
-We note that several communication and computing technologies, such as vehicle-to-vehicle/infrastructure communication (V2V/V2I) and edge/cloud computing, are essential to implement and maintain various formations of AVs.
-How to incorporate these technologies efficiently deserves further investigations.
-In addition, by modifying the system model~\eqref{Eq:SystemModel}, our theoretical formulation for cooperative formation can be extended to an open straight road scenario.
-Further analysis on the formation of AVs is left for future work.
-Finally, it is also interesting to carry out large-scale traffic simulations to investigate the potential of different formations in more practical mixed traffic flow, \textit{e.g.}, utilizing high-fidelity traffic simulation packages such as SUMO~\cite{lopez2018microscopic} and VISSIM~\cite{fellendorf2010microscopic}, where more complex traffic scenarios and common traffic behaviors (\eg, lane-changing) could be incorporated.
+Finally, our research is based on a closed single-lane ring road traffic system~\cite{cui2017stabilizing,zheng2020smoothing, giammarino2020traffic,stern2018dissipation}.
+By modifying the system model~\eqref{Eq:SystemModel}, our theoretical formulation for cooperative formation can be extended to an open straight road scenario, but the analysis on the formation of AVs is left for future work.
+It is also interesting to carry out large-scale traffic simulations to investigate the potential of different formations in more practical mixed traffic flow, \textit{e.g.}, utilizing high-fidelity traffic simulation packages such as SUMO~\cite{lopez2018microscopic} and VISSIM~\cite{fellendorf2010microscopic}, where more complex traffic scenarios and common traffic behaviors (\eg, lane-changing) could be incorporated.